vokimon/apunts/math/math-3n1.md

 Meaning that while the operands are 0 or 1, the result will be also 0 or 1.

 So, how to use those boolean expresions inside an algebraic fórmula?
-We can make multiplication factors and addition terms optional.

-Being x and y natural numbers and
-'a' a boolean condition represented as integer,
+Conditional addition by multiplying the term by the boolean contition:

-- conditional addition of a term x:  a*x + y
+	a*x + y

+Conditional multiplication by rising the factor the power of the boolean condition.

-- conditional multiplication by a factor x:  x^a * y
+	a^x * y

 ### Oddity of algebraic expressions

-Oddity is a function that returns a boolean integer, 1 if the number is odd.
+Oddity is a function that receives a natural number and returns a boolean integer: 1 when the number is odd and 0 otherwise.
-Also useful to eliminate branching.
+We will also use this function to eliminate branching in Collatz formula.

 Being a and b integer expressions: